braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/stensul.md

 ![Stensul Upload Success]({% image_buster /assets/img_archive/stensul_upload_success.png %})

 ## Usage
-To use this integration, look for your new email template in [Templates & Media > Email Templates][1] in your Braze account, or begin to create your email and choose your template from those presented.
+to use this integration, look for your new email template in [templates & media > email templates][1] in your braze account, or begin to create your email and choose your template from those presented.

 [1]: {{site.baseurl}}/user_guide/message_building_by_channel/email/creating_an_email_template/